Wyrick Student Project – Guidelines for Program Operation

 - Non-Student Member Term of Office

 The newly-elected Student Body President shall ask the Staff Senate and the Faculty Senate each for the name of its representative prior to the end of each spring semester.
-The Vice President for Student Affairs, the Director of Accounting, and the University Architect and Directior of Planning, Design and Construction shall be standing members of the Wyrick Student Project Fund Commission.
+The Vice President for Student Affairs, the Director, Grants and Capital Projects, and the University Architect and Directior of Planning, Design and Construction shall be standing members of the Wyrick Student Project Fund Commission.
 Each may name a standing appointee to serve in their absence.

 - Student Member Selection